cabforum/smime/SBR.md

 The CA or RA SHALL collect and retain evidence supporting the following identity attributes for the Organization:

 1. Formal name of the Legal Entity;
-2. A registered assumed name for the Legal Entity (if included in the Subject);
+2. A registered Assumed Name for the Legal Entity (if included in the Subject);
 3. An organizational unit of the Legal Entity (if included in the Subject);
 4. An address of the Legal Entity (if included in the Subject);
 5. Jurisdiction of Incorporation or Registration of the Legal Entity; and